🔼The name Atroth-shophan: Summary

 🔼Etymology of the name Atroth-shophan

 The name Atroth-shophan obviously consists of two parts.
-The first part is a plural form of the noun עטרה, meaning crown:
+The first part is a plural form of the noun עטרה (atarah), meaning crown:

 The second part is the same as the noun שפן (shapan), which denotes a kind of rock-dwelling creature:

-The whole name Atroth-shophan means something like Crowns Of The Rock Badger.
+The whole name Atroth-shophan means something like Surrounded By The Rock Badger, Hidden Crowns or Range Of Surveillance.
 Alfred Jones (Dictionary of Old Testament Proper Names) reads Crowns Of Shophan, invites the reader to check out his article on Shophan and then forgoes making an entry for that name.
 But Jones does treat the similar name Shaphan, which he translates with Coney.

 Neither NOBSE Study Bible Name List nor BDB Theological Dictionary offers an interpretation of Atroth-shophan.